chaaland/chaaland.github.io/_posts/2020-01-12-quadratic-penalty-algo.md

 # Conclusion
-Though many optimisation routines are specifically for unconstrained optimisationn problems, the quadratic penalty method provides a way to remove equality constraints and encode them into the objective.
+Though many optimisation routines are specifically for unconstrained optimisation problems, the quadratic penalty method provides a way to remove equality constraints and encode them into the objective.
 This means constrained optimisation reduces to solving a sequence of unconstrained optimisation problems.